vegechick510/FitnessAppXXX/function_description.md

 - This function shows the user's progress history with data visualizations

 reminders()
+- This function shows the user's reminder settings.

+reminder_history()
-- This function shows the user's reminder settings
+- This function shows the user's reminder history.

 wellness_log()
 - This function displays the wellness log page